1998–99 Sacramento Kings season

-The 1998–99 NBA season was the Kings' 50th season in the National Basketball Association, and 14th season in Sacramento.
-On March 23, 1998, the owners of all 29 NBA teams voted 27–2 to reopen the league's collective bargaining agreement, seeking changes to the league's salary cap system, and a ceiling on individual player salaries.
-The National Basketball Players Association (NBPA) opposed to the owners' plan, and wanted raises for players who earned the league's minimum salary.
-After both sides failed to reach an agreement, the owners called for a lockout, which began on July 1, 1998, putting a hold on all team trades, free agent signings and training camp workouts, and cancelling many NBA regular season and preseason games.
-Due to the lockout, the NBA All-Star Game, which was scheduled to be played in Philadelphia on February 14, 1999, was also cancelled.
-However, on January 6, 1999, NBA commissioner David Stern, and NBPA director Billy Hunter finally reached an agreement to end the lockout.
-The deal was approved by both the players and owners, and was signed on January 20, ending the lockout after 204 days.
-The regular season began on February 5, and was cut short to just 50 games instead of the regular 82-game schedule.
+The 1998–99 Sacramento Kings season was the 50th season for the Sacramento Kings in the National Basketball Association, and their 14th season in Sacramento, California.
+Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.

-In the 1998 NBA draft, the Kings selected Jason Williams from the University of Florida with the seventh pick; Williams would earn the nickname "White Chocolate", and would also be known for his flashy passes and crossovers.
+The Kings received the seventh overall pick in the 1998 NBA draft, and selected point guard Jason Williams from the University of Florida; Williams would earn the nickname "White Chocolate", and would also be known for his flashy passes and crossovers.
 During the off-season, the team acquired All-Star forward Chris Webber from the Washington Wizards, and signed free agents Vlade Divac, Vernon Maxwell, three-point specialist Jon Barry, and second-year center Scot Pollard, who was signed midway through the season while Terry Dehere was released to free agency.
-After playing in Europe, Serbian forward Peja Stojaković, who was drafted 14th overall by the Kings in the 1996 NBA draft, would finally make his debut in the NBA.
-Under new head coach Rick Adelman, the Kings struggled playing below .500 with a 17–22 start, but then improved winning ten of their final eleven games, finishing third in the Pacific Division with a 27–23 record, their first winning season in 16 years.
+After playing overseas in Greece, Serbian small forward Peja Stojaković, who was drafted by the Kings as the fourteenth overall pick in the 1996 NBA draft, made his debut in the NBA this season.

+Under new head coach Rick Adelman, the Kings struggled playing below .500 basketball with a 17–22 start to the regular season, but then improved by winning ten of their final eleven games, finishing in third place in the Pacific Division with a 27–23 record, which was their first winning record in 16 years, as the team earned the sixth seed in the Western Conference.